-- Meaning that they are completely dependent upon the internal environment of the cell to create new infectious virus particles, or virions. - viruses use the cell's energy and machinery to create and assemble new virions.
+- Meaning that they are completely dependent upon the internal environment of the cell to create new infectious virus particles, or virions.
+The virus that is made on the cell and comes out of it we call it virions - viruses use the cell's energy and machinery to create and assemble new virions.